Okinawa Kariyushi F.C.: History

-In 1999, it was established as the football club of "Kariyushi Hotel Group", the largest hotel group in Okinawa Prefecture.
-Show a good fight to win second place in the "Okinawa Times Cup Prefecture Football Championship" which was also the Emperor's Cup Okinawa Preliminary tournament for that year.
+In 1999, the club was established as the football club of "Kariyushi Hotel Group", the largest hotel group in Okinawa Prefecture.
+They finished as runners-up in the "Okinawa Times Cup Prefecture Football Championship" which was also the Emperor's Cup Okinawa Preliminary tournament qualifier for that year.
 After that, they won the "Okinawa TV Cup Prefecture Social League Games".

 The team began to aim for J-League participation in earnest in 2001, when they ran the first division of prefectural society league.
-While inviting former Verdy Kawasaki's Ruy Ramos as a player and technical advisor and organizing the team as a "Kariyushi Football Club of Okinawa Kariyushi", the satellite organization of "Kariyushi Saussha" (affiliated to the Prefectural Social League) established a youth organization.
+While inviting former Verdy Kawasaki's Ruy Ramos as a player and technical advisor and organising the team as a "Kariyushi Football Club of Okinawa Kariyushi", the satellite organization of "Kariyushi Saussha" (affiliated to the Prefectural Social League) established a youth organization.
 In the same year, they played for the first time as Okinawa Prefecture representative in the 81st Emperor's Cup and will be the Emperor's Cup Okinawa Prefecture for the third consecutive year from that same year.

 In 2002 they won the Kyushu Football League and moved to the regional league final tournament where JFL promotion took place, but it was unfortunately lost in the preliminary round.
 At that time, a group of players including Ramos left and formed a new team FC Ryukyu after a huge disagreement, and the team was in danger of survival.
-Next year, 2003 started with a lot of new players and director Hisaku Kato aiming for JFL entrance of the wish and entering the future J League, but as long as the year 2004 was sponsored, Kariyoshi's sponsorship was discontinued and the same year 9 in the month following Mr. Kato announced that all the 27 belonging players of that time will leave.
+Next year, 2003 started with a lot of new players and director Hisaku Kato aiming for JFL entrance of the wish and entering the future J League, but as long as the year 2004 was sponsored, Kariyushi's sponsorship was discontinued and the same year 9 in the month following Mr. Kato announced that all the 27 belonging players of that time will leave.
 At the national soccer football championship held in October of the same year, Honda Ruminoscso Sayama FC (a team of Saitama Manufacturing Co., Ltd.'s Hayato Saitama factory and Sayama factory) struggled to death and ended with a 0-0 equal tie Because it was not done because it was not done), it decorated the victory.

-In 2005, we decided to continue the reorganization of the team centred on the satellite organization "Kariyushi Saussha" belonging to the team and to continue participating in the Kyushu league.
-In the same year, the youth organization was converted into a specified non-profit corporation as "Vicksare Okinawa ".
+In 2005, we decided to continue the reorganisation of the team centred on the satellite organisation "Kariyushi Saussha" belonging to the team and to continue participating in the Kyushu league.
+In the same year, the youth organisation was converted into a specified non-profit corporation as "Vicsale Okinawa ".

 In 2007, we won the first time in four years since 2003, the right to participate in the 87th Emperor Cup.
 Despite having competitors such as JFL affiliated FC Ryukyu and the Kyushu League affiliated Okinawa Tokai Bank, they have secured the main competition right for the third consecutive year from that same year.